 If anything were to happen to Sharesies Limited, your money would still be safe because it’s held completely separate by, or on behalf of, Sharesies Nominee Limited.

-designing our systems with security and privacy risks in mind—and preparing for disruptive events, with resilient architecture, backups, and recovery plans
+designing systems with security and privacy risks in mind—and preparing for disruptive events, with resilient architecture, backups, and recovery plans

-making sure our team are aware of their security and privacy responsibilities through documented policies, guidance, and education
+Ensuring teams are aware of their security and privacy responsibilities through documented policies, guidance, and education

 encryption of sensitive investor data with industry-standard TLS (Transport Layer Security) and AES-256 encryption

 continuously monitoring for new threats and signs of suspicious activity

 equipping customers with the tools they need to protect their own account.